© 2021 Wayne Health. All rights reserved.

 Mohs surgery removes a skin cancer one layer at a time.
 The doctor checks each layer for cancer cells until no more cancer is found.
 This method lets the doctor save as much healthy tissue as possible.

 This surgery is mostly used for areas of skin you can see or where scarring is a bigger concern, such as on the ears, nose, or eyelids.

 It is also used for skin cancer that is likely to return, is growing fast, or has a high risk of spreading

 Wayne Health physicians and researchers are also faculty at Wayne State University School of Medicine who conduct basic, translational and clinical research.
-This makes the latest treatments and clinical trials available to you sooner than other providers without a medical school affiliation, and before FDA approval or commercial availability.
+This makes the latest treatments and clinical trials available to you sooner than other providers without a medical school affiliation.

 Wayne Health providers also help to educate the next generation of physicians by teaching WSU medical students and resident physicians.